Better an ‘Oops’ than a ‘What If’… – Beau Taplin.

 That way, you’ve started.
 You can track your journey, see your progress, make mistakes and then make improvements.
 Learn from them and grow.
 No one thing or person is perfect.
 What’s more important is to try and to practice.
 Taking the risk is the only way to get better.
 It’s better to try and to fail than to have never tried.

-I look to those around me… My boyfriend who took the leap of faith to become a PT.
-So many others making the jump and becoming freelancers.
+I look to those around me… So many others making the jump and becoming freelancers.
 All these amazing and inspiring people around me doing it, yet I’m holding back.

 In writing this post, I want to make myself accountable and I want to prove to myself that I can do it.
 Letting the Virtual World in is no easy task.
 And I’m not saying I’m going to share 100% of my life, but I’m vowing to take a step in the right direction.